pirsch-analytics/docs/docs/billing.md

 ## Where Do I Find My Invoices?

 You can find your invoices on the Stripe portal.
-Navigate to the billing page from the top right menu and click *Mangage Subscription*.
+Navigate to the billing page from the top right menu and click **Mangage Your Subscription**.

 ## What Happens if I Reach the Limit?